-Confluence enables teams to collaborate more efficiently and effectively on all aspects of their content.
-In this article we give a high-level overview of Atlassian Confluence’s flexible permission system.
+Confluence enables teams to work together more efficiently and better around their content.
+In this article we give a high-level overview of the flexible permission system of Atlassian Confluence.

 Users and groups

-In Confluence you can assign permissions to registered users and groups.
-Groups are simply lists of users (or other groups) that are lumped together because they are given identical access rights.
+In Confluence, permissions can be assigned to registered users and groups.
+Groups are simply lists of users (or additional groups) that are combined because they will be given identical access rights.

-It is also possible to grant access to certain content and functions to anonymous users .
+It is also possible to grant anonymous users access to certain content and functions.
 If public access is activated, every user who is not logged in will receive the rights of an anonymous user.
-For anonymous users, only a restricted subset of all permissions can be assigned.
-In the global settings, access can be granted in the general settings under global permissions.
-In addition to access to the application, you can also specify whether user profiles are visible to anonymous users.
+Only a limited subset of all permissions can be assigned to anonymous users.
+In the global settings, access can be granted in the General Settings under Global Permissions.
+In addition to access to the application, you can also specify there whether user profiles should be visible to anonymous users.

 There are two special groups that are created by default.

 Newly created users are automatically assigned to this group.
 Accordingly, you will automatically be assigned the permissions of this group after creation.
 If this group is deleted, new users have no permissions.

 The members of this group get access to the administration masks of Confluence.
 Administration rights can be granted even without this group.
 Accordingly, this group can be deleted if the administration rights have been secured in another way – otherwise the administrator can exclude himself.
 It is therefore recommended to make a backup of the administration rights in advance.

 Confluence’s pricing model is tiered according to the number of users.
 For example, if 90 users work with Confluence, a license for 100 users must be purchased.
 If an employee leaves the company, his user account can be deactivated.
 His or her data will then still be retained, but he or she will no longer use a license.
 Especially if a large number of users are integrated via external user directories like the company’s Active Directory, it is often difficult to determine the number of occupied user licenses via the user interface.
 In most cases, however, this can be done via an SQL database query and can often already reveal optimization potential.